Duckle29/esphome-docs/components/sensor/senseair.rst

 -------------------------------------------------

 This :ref:`action <config-action>` requests the result of the background calibration procedure from the sensor with the given ID.
-The value will be printed in ESPHome logs.
+The value will be printed in ESPHome logs at DEBUG level.

 Wait at least one sensor lamp cycle after having triggered the background calibration before requesting its result.